12meann/webpack-boilerplate/README.md

 1. Can load css/scss/sass
 2. Includes image loader and compress it.
 3. Supports ES6 syntax.
+4. Parse CSS and add vendor prefixes to CSS rules.
-4. Minify HTML, CSS, JS on production
+5. Minify HTML, CSS, JS on production

 To use this repo: